sahilparekh08/Microservices_Benchmarking_Analysis/README.md

 # Microservices Benchmarking and Analysis

-Use Jaeger tracing and profiling on CPUs with Intel CAT technology.
+Uses [Jaeger tracing](https://www.jaegertracing.io/) and profiling on CPUs with [Intel CAT technology](https://github.com/intel/intel-cmt-cat).
 This repository can be used to benchmark microservices where request traces can be collected using a jaeger agent.

 ### Prerequisites